-	It is true that SPS is advertised as a programme with a strong focus in science and research.
+It is true that SPS is a programme with a focus in science and research.
 However, the daily buzz in the SPS room not only revolves around these.
 We have fun too!
-You can join other members for a meal at the common table, play some board/card games or have a casual chat about your other passions.
-Organised events such as fireside chats with prestigious SPS alumni, steamboats and movie nights are just some of the fun activities planned for us by the SPS committee.
+You can join other members for a meal at the common table, play some board/card games or have a casual chat.
+Events such as fireside chats with SPS alumni, steamboats and movie nights are just some of the fun activities planned for us by the SPS committee.
 Run by current students, the SPS committee aims to foster closer ties amongst members of the community through various events.
 After the two years, many students emerge from the programme equipped with not only strong foundations in science and research, but also friends they will hold dear for a lifetime.

 Is SPS a minor?

-Although it also consists of six modules, the SPS programme is not a minor.
-Nevertheless, the SPS programme has its own unique set of benefits as compared to minors.
+The SPS programme is not a minor and has its own unique set of benefits.